Bridge to Everywhere’s first self-released album featuring our many composers.

 American Mirror (2018)

-Los Angeles-based composer Derrick Spiva Jr. could not have chosen a better name for his malleable ensemble, Bridge to Everywhere.
+Los Angeles-based composer Derrick Skye could not have chosen a better name for his malleable ensemble, Bridge to Everywhere.
 The name embodies his compositional and cultural ethos clearly and succinctly.
-At a time when our society needs bridges more than ever, Spiva’s music connects music from all over the world with his own American identity.
+At a time when our society needs bridges more than ever, Skye’s music connects music from all over the world with his own American identity.
 His second album, American Mirror, places rhythmic and melodic foundations from West and North Africa, India, Eastern Europe, and Appalachia seamlessly within the realm of modern American classical music.
 American Mirror proposes that diverse musical cultures can become even more beautiful when they exist and collaborate together.
 It is a musical metaphor for how disparate segments of American society, which has roots all over the world, can be truly harmonious.

 Like his first album, Prisms, Cycles, Leaps, the American Mirror release coincides with the world premiere of one of the featured compositions.
 The renowned Los Angeles Chamber orchestra chose to premiere “From Here A Path” as the closing concert for their 50th anniversary season.
 “From Here A Path” draws inspiration from “Husago” (a piece that includes drumming, dancing, and singing) from the Ewe people of Ghana, kaval flute playing from Eastern Europe, and elements of Hindustani classical music.
 The piece’s shifting meters are grounded with a “tihai” (a thrice-repeated rhythmic phrase in an overlapping meter that is used to end a section or conclude a piece in Hindustani classical music).
 The title “From Here A Path” references the momentum and resistance one gathers to reach a point.